adzierzanowski/intel8080/README.md

 # Usage

-This project consists of two main parts:
+This project consists of three main utilities:
   * `i8080asm` which is an assembler written in Python
   * `i8080emu` which is an emulator written in C++.
+  * `hextobin` which is an Intel HEX to binary converter written in Rust.

 Assembling a program: